martinthomson/http2-client-certs/draft-thomson-http2-client-certs.md

 which MUST NOT be zero.

 Algorithm-Count and Algorithms:
 : A list of the hash/signature algorithm pairs that the server is able to verify, listed in descending order of preference.
 Any certificates provided by the client MUST be signed using a hash/signature algorithm pair found in `Algorithms`.
-Each algorithm pair is encoded as an Algorithm structure (see {{cr-algorithm}}), and the number of such structures is given by the 16-bit `Algorithm-Count` field, which MUST NOT be zero.
+Each algorithm pair is encoded as a `SignatureAndHashAlgorithm` (see [I-D.ietf-tls-tls13] section 6.3.2.1), and the number of such structures is given by the 16-bit `Algorithm-Count` field, which MUST NOT be zero.

 CA-Count and Certificate-Authorities:
 : `Certificate-Authorities` is a series of distinguished names of